-- OpenMP is built-in to most of the compilers you are likely to use. - To compile an OpenMP program you need to add a (compiler-specific) flag to your compile and link commands. - -fopenmp for gcc/gfortran - openmp for Intel compilers - on by default in Cray compilers - The number of threads which will be used is determined at runtime by the OMP\NUM\THREADS environment variable

-- set this before you run the program

-- e.g. export OMP\NUM\THREADS=4

-- Run in the same way you would a sequential program

-- type the name of the executable
+- OpenMP is built-in to most of the compilers you are likely to use. - To compile an OpenMP program you usually need to add a (compiler-specific) flag to your compile and link commands. - -fopenmp for gcc/gfortran - -qopenmp for Intel compilers - no flags for Cray compilers as it is enabled by default (-hnoomp to disable OpenMP) - The number of threads which will be used is determined at runtime by the OMP_NUM_THREADS environment variable - set this before you run the program - e.g. export OMP_NUM_THREADS=4 - Run in the same way you would a sequential program - type the name of the executable